-ECO 404/FIN 420 International Finance (formerly MGT 420) 3 credits.
+ECO 404/FIN 420 International Finance 3 credits.

 Factors related to decision making in the area of finance by multinational corporations.
-Topics include: foreign exchange markets, Eurocurrency markets, foreign exchange risk management, governmental regulations and the multinational corporation.
+Topics include foreign exchange markets, Eurocurrency markets, foreign exchange risk management, governmental regulations, and the multinational corporation.
 Cases and problems will be presented.
-Prerequisite: ECO 332/FIN 302 or ECO 333/FIN 312.
-Spring 1990, day.
-Spring 1991, evening.
+Prerequisite: ECO 331/FIN 301.
+Spring 1994.
+Day.
+Spring 1995.
+Evening.

 ECO 406 Development of Economic Thought 3 credits.

-A survey of economic thought principally from the seventeenth century to the present day; mercantilism; physiocracy and the emergence of a science of economics; the Classical School; the rise of socialist protest; marginalism and the neo-classical synthesis; Keynes and post-Keynesian economics; monetarism; Prerequisite: ECO
+A survey of economic thought principally from the seventeenth century to the present day; mercantilism; physiocracy and the emergence of the science of economics; the Classical School; the rise of socialist protest; marginalism and the neo-classical synthesis; Keynes and post-Keynesian economics; monetarism.
+Prerequisites.
+ECO 201, 202, and 306.

-201; 202; and 306.
 Every Spring.
 Day.

 ECO 411 Concepts in Economic Analysis 3 credits.

 An analysis of the most important concepts in the representation of the operation of both the aggregate economy and price theory; general economic concepts; concepts concerned with the macroeconomic framework behavior and policy; concepts involved with market types, value, distribution, employment, cost-benefit analysis, and economic inequality.
-Prerequisite: ECO 201; 202; and 306.
+Prerequisites: ECO 201, 202, and 306.
 Every Fall.
 Day.